macadmins/SplashBuddy/README.md

 Splashbuddy was made possible thanks to the work of [the following individuals](THANKS.md).

 ## Getting help

 The best place to discuss SplashBuddy is to join the `#splashbuddy` channel on the [MacAdmins Slack](https://macadmins.herokuapp.com).

+[Subscribe to the newsletter](http://eepurl.com/cZZ50T) to get news, tips and tricks.

+## Contributing

+If you use SplashBuddy, please consider [donating](https://supporterhq.com/api/b/ahkcfnbm4sib0djpa9xhee78p/SplashBuddy).
+If you can, use [Bitcoin](bitcoin:1McfDZyLxvPzq5Pc1aMysWHxEDxP2gABeo) as there are no fees.
+Goals of the donation is to get a lump of money we can use to pay for specific developments and events.
+I (ftiff) have been working countless hours at night for two years to bring SplashBuddy to life.
+[Many others](https://github.com/ftiff/SplashBuddy/blob/master/THANKS.md) invested time in it too.

+We need money to:
+- [ ] Get a one-day code review of SplashBuddy by an experienced Mac software developer ($500)
+- [ ] Pay for a venue for JNUC'17 [SplashBuddy Jumpstart](https://www.jamf.com/jamf-nation/events/jnuc/2017/289/splashbuddy-jumpstart?view=info) ($?)
+- [ ] Fund a second open source project for MacAdmins ($2000)

+You can also contribute in [other ways](https://github.com/ftiff/SplashBuddy/blob/master/CONTRIBUTING.md).